22dylan/22dylan.github.io/_pages/reasearch.md

 My research focuses on assessing the impacts of natural and climatic hazards on the built and social environments at regional scales.
 I am particularly interested in both the development of geospatial decision-support tools and using existing models in novel ways.

 This page summarizes my research and development projects completed throughout my career.
-Click on a header below to learn more each project.
+Click on a header below to learn more about each project.

 <!-- ============================ -->